Plate Carriers

 Plate Carrier Guide

-With all of the different items vests on the market, it can be difficult to determine which one is best for you.
+With all of the different plate carrier vests on the market, it can be difficult to determine which one is best for you.
 We’ve provided some general guidelines below that should help narrow down your options so you can better understand whether a particular plate carrier will work for your needs or not.

 Here are some of the most common styles of plate carriers.